-Sarah Biser is a partner in the New York office of Fox Rothschild LLP, a national firm with 27 offices and more than 800 attorneys.
-Ranked by Chambers USA as a leader in construction law for 10 consecutive years, Sarah represents owners, contractors, developers, architects and engineers, both in the US and abroad, in all stages of the construction process.
-She focuses her practice on large, capital-intensive construction projects, with a particular emphasis on drafting and negotiating contracts for complex and unique construction and infrastructure, as well as litigating disputes involving such projects both in the courtroom and in domestic and international arbitration.
+Sarah Biser is a partner in the New York office of Fox Rothschild, a national firm with 27 offices and over 800 attorneys.
+Ranked by Chambers USA as a leader in construction law for 10 consecutive years, Sarah represents owners, contractors, developers, architects and engineers, both in the USA and abroad, in all stages of the construction process.
+She focuses her practice on large, capital-intensive construction projects, with an emphasis on drafting and negotiating contracts for complex and unique construction and infrastructure, and litigating disputes involving such projects in the courtroom and in domestic and international arbitration.

 I had the good fortune to start my career in New York City under the mentorship of one of the deans and trailblazers of construction law in the USA, Bob Rubin.
 I specialised in construction early on and, like my mentor, I handle both transactional and dispute resolution aspects of construction matters.
 I represent international and domestic owners, contractors, subcontractors, design professionals and suppliers.
 I also co-author the leading treatise on construction law in New York published by Thomson Reuters, and the New York chapter of Fifty State Construction Lien and Bond Law.

 What did you find most challenging about becoming a construction lawyer?